-- launched a programme of issuing all full-time students their own Microsoft surface SE - moved to Teams as our virtual learning environment and communications tool and SharePoint as our primary business product.
+- launched a programme of issuing all full-time students their own portable device which is pre-loaded with MS suite of applications - moved to Teams as our virtual learning environment and communications tool and SharePoint as our primary business product.
 This will ensure all students and staff develop these key business skills throughout their time at college. - launched an extensive programme of staff CPD - secured Microsoft showcase college status